 Birthdays can be hectic.
-So to save time I usually turn to three friends—Bob, Pamela and Michael.
-Bob faithfully brings the super-moist Gluten-Free Chocolate Cake Mix.
-Pamela rocks it home her sugar coma-inducing (but oh so good) Vanilla Icing Mix.
+So to save time I turn to Bob, Pamela and Michael for help.
+Bob’s Red Mill faithfully brings the super-moist Gluten-Free Chocolate Cake Mix (affiliate link).
+Pamela rocks it home her sugar coma-inducing (but oh so good) Vanilla Icing Mix (affiliate link).
 Michael delivers the glam.

 The cake is easily made without eggs and milk—just sub with chia eggs and non-dairy milk.
 The icing may be made dairy-free by using either Earth Balance Soy-Free Buttery Spread or Spectrum Palm Shortening.